-Six Months E nded Jun e 30,
+Nine Months End led Sept tember 30,

-2017 2016 Change
+2017 2016

-(Amounts ir thousand ds)
+(Amounts ir s in thousands)

-Selling, general and administrative \$ 291,297 \$ 280,742 \$ 10,555 4%
+Selling, general and administrative \$ 383,137 \$ 435,924 \$ (52,787) (12)%

-SG&A increased by \$11 million, or 4%, for the six months ended June 30, 2017 compared to the same period in the prior year.
-This increase is due to a \$19 million increase in headcount-related expenses primarily driven by a \$13 million charge associated with an announced action to reduce our workforce.
+SG&A decreased by \$53 million, or 12%, for the nine months ended September 30, 2017 compared to the same period in the prior year.
+This decrease is due to a \$43 million reimbursement, net of accrued legal and related expenses, from a settlement in the third quarter of 2017 with our insurance carriers with respect to the American Airlines litigation.
+Additionally, amortization expense decreased by \$30 million due to the completion in the first quarter of 2017 of amortization of certain intangible assets from the take-private transaction in 2007.
+These decreases were offset by a \$19 million increase in headcount-related expenses primarily driven by a \$13 million charge associated with an announced action to reduce our workforce.
 This reduction aligns our operations with business needs and implements an ongoing cost and organizational structure consistent with our expected growth needs and opportunities.
-Additionally, we recorded a \$2 million charge associated with security and stability related expenses.
-Professional fees increased by \$6 million due to a reimbursement of legal costs related to the US Airways litigation received in 2016.
-These increases were primarily offset by decrease in amortization expense of \$15 million due to the completion in the first quarter of 2017 of amortization of certain intangible assets from the take-private transaction in 2007.
+Additionally, we incurred \$5 million associated with security and stability related expenses.

-Six Months I Ended June 30,
+Nine Months Ended September 30,

-2017 2016 Change
+2 2017 2016 Change

-(Amounts n thousands)
+(Amounts n thousands 5)

 Impairment and related charges \$ 92,022 \$ \$ 92,022 100%

-During the six months ended June 30, 2017, we recorded an impairment charge of \$92 million associated with net capitalized contract costs related to an Airline Solutions' customer based on our analysis of the recoverability of such amounts.
-A formal contract dispute resolution process has commenced, and due to the uncertainty of the ultimate outcome, we have recorded this estimated charge.
+During the nine months ended September 30, 2017, we recorded an impairment charge in the second quarter of 2017 of \$92 million associated with net capitalized contract costs related to an Airline Solutions' customer based on our analysis of the recoverability of such amounts.
+A formal contract dispute resolution process was commenced and due to the uncertainty of the ultimate outcome, we recorded this estimated charge.
+In the third quarter of 2017, the customer entered insolvency proceedings and our assessment of the impairment charge recorded in the second quarter did not change.
 See "-Recent Developments Affecting our Results of Operations."